openstack/neutron/doc/source/devref/contribute.rst

 ----------------------------------

-The following strategies are recommendations only, since third-party CI testing is not a enforced requirement.
+The following strategies are recommendations only, since third-party CI testing is not an enforced requirement.
 However, these strategies are employed by the majority of the plugin/driver contributors that actively participate in the Neutron development community, since they have learned from experience how quickly their code can fall out of sync with the rapidly changing Neutron core